Previously Looked After Children

 If you would like to arrange a phone consultation with the VSKAT regarding your cohort of PLAC, Ever6 CWSW or (with parental consent) an individual, then please complete the Initial Contact Form with some suggested times that would be convenient for us to contact you back on.
 Please provide details of the school, Designated Teacher and a brief outline of what you would like to discuss with us.
 (Please do not mention children’s names or confidential information).

-Solution Focused Consultations with VSKAT and the Educational Psychologist Service
+Solution Focused Consultations (SFC) with VSKAT and the Educational Psychologist Service

-We hold termly school solution-focused consultations for schools to discuss individual previously looked after children (with parental consent).
-In these consultations, we will help you to think in a solution-focused and trauma-informed way about the young person's needs and what the next steps may be in supporting them to over come any barriers to learning.
-Please contact us for more information via email at vskplac@kent.gov.uk.
+We hold termly school solution-focused consultations for schools to discuss individual previously looked after children or children with a social worker (with parental consent).
+In these consultations, we will help you to think in a solution-focused and trauma-informed way about the young person's needs and what the next steps may be in supporting them to overcome any barriers to learning.
 Following your initial consultation with VSK, if issues are not resolved, we can invite you to the next available SFC.
-If so, we will send you a SFC form for you and the parents/guardians to fill in (including obtaining their consent to discuss their child).
-You, as a school, are responsible for feeding back to the parents/guardians around the discussion and any outcomes or next steps.
+If so, we will send you a SFC form for you and the parents/carers to fill in (including obtaining their consent to discuss their child).
+You, as a school, are responsible for feeding back to the parents/carers around the discussion and any outcomes or next steps.

 Nurture – Boxall Profile